flycheck/flycheck/README.md

 ### Error reporting

-Errors and warnings from the checker are reported in the mode line (see [Mode line](#mode-line)) and highlighted in the buffer.
+Errors and warnings from the checker are reported in the mode line (see [Mode line](#mode-line)) and highlighted in the buffer with `flycheck-error-face` and `flycheck-warning-face` respectively.
 By default only the error column is highlighted if an error refer to a specific column only.
 Customize `flycheck-ignore-columns` (see [Customization](#customization)) to always highlight the whole line.

+Additionally indicators are placed in the fringe to highlight the lines in which errors occurred.  **The fringe must be at least 8 pixels wide** for the indicators to be displayed properly.

 To view an error message, either hover the mouse over the highlighted error, or move the cursor to the highlighted error and wait a short moment.
 To clear all